Agency supply teachers

 What are my pension rights if working directly for a school or local authority?

-Since 1 January 2007, supply teaching engagements for teachers directly employed by an authority or school have been automatically pensionable under the Teachers’ Pension Scheme, with the contributions made by the teacher and the employer, unless the teacher decides to opt out of the scheme.
+Supply teaching engagements for teachers directly employed by an authority or school are automatically pensionable under the Teachers’ Pension Scheme, with the contributions made by the teacher and the employer, unless the teacher decides to opt out of the scheme.

 Do I have any entitlements to sick pay or maternity pay as a supply teacher?

 Supply teachers (whether agency or otherwise) are not covered by the contractual sick pay or maternity pay provisions but may be entitled to statutory sick pay or maternity pay rights in certain circumstances.
-Please see the advice on statutory sick pay and rights of pregnant workers in the Agency Worker Regulations guidance at www.neu.org.uk.
+See the advice on statutory sick pay and rights of pregnant workers in the Agency Worker Regulations guidance.

 What about supply teaching in academies?

-Long term supply teachers will usually expect to fulfil most if not all of the duties of the substantive post holder.
-As a result, they will typically plan, deliver and mark lessons according to the appropriate scheme(s) of work, be responsible for registration, and participate in non-teaching duties such as following up disciplinary issues, writing reports, and attendance at staff meetings and parents’ evenings.
-Consequently, such teachers should legitimately expect to be paid at a higher rate than for short term engagements.
-Long term supply teachers covering for a particular absent teacher should also enjoy comparable working conditions to the person they are covering for – for example they should have the protection of `rarely cover provisions’, rather than being expected also to provide general cover, and have the right to PPA time.
+Long-term supply teachers will usually expect to fulfil most if not all of the duties of the substantive post holder.
+As a result, they will typically plan, deliver and mark lessons according to the appropriate scheme(s) of work, be responsible for registration and participate in non-teaching duties such as following up disciplinary issues, writing reports and attendance at staff meetings and parents’ evenings.
+Consequently, such teachers should legitimately expect to be paid at a higher rate than for short-term engagements.
+Long-term supply teachers covering for a particular absent teacher should also enjoy comparable working conditions to the person they are covering for – for example, they should have the protection of `rarely cover provisions’, rather than being expected also to provide general cover, and have the right to planning, preparation and assessment (PPA) time.